EBosset/ngx-img-cropper-standalone/README.md

   - `@Output() cancelEvent: EventEmitter<void>` – notifies when the user cancels.
   - Several `@Input()` properties for customization (aspect ratio, dialog title, button labels, cropper dimensions, etc.).

+Image **compression and resizing** is handled by a small injectable service:

+- `src/app/services/image-compression.service.ts` (`ImageCompressionService`)

+This keeps the dialog focused on UI responsibilities and makes the compression logic easy to reuse or swap in more advanced setups (e.g. different max width / quality, alternative algorithms).

 The demo `AppComponent` simply opens this dialog and displays the resulting image.

 ---